kamildevp/booxit-backend/docs/api-endpoints.md

 Optional query parameters:
 - range - determines how many days starting from date are checked for reservations, must be integer from 1 to 7 (1 by default).
 For example request "/api/schedule/1/reservations/2023-05-20?range=7" will fetch reservations from seven days starting from 2023-05-20.
+- verified - used to fetch reservations with specific verified state
+    - when verified=1 only verified reservations will be returned
+    - when verified=0 only not verified reservations will be returned
+- confirmed - used to fetch reservations with specific confirmed state
+    - when confirmed=1 only confirmed reservations will be returned
+    - when confirmed=0 only not confirmed reservations will be returned

 #### Basic Request Example: